drewmathieson4/sf-bike-theft/README.md

 # SF Bike Theft

 Analysis of bicycle theft in San Francisco using SFPD incident report data from DataSF.

+This is mostly an exploratory data analysis focused on attempting to make causal statements about bike theft in sf (or explaining why we can't).

 ## Setup